open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

       namespace: default
       configs:
       - group: addon.open-cluster-management.io
-        resource: addondeploymentconfigs
+        resource: addonhubconfigs
-        name: aws-config-yyy
+        name: hub-config-yyy
       rolloutStrategy:
         type: RollingUpdateWithCanary
         # When type is RollingUpdateWithCanary, the rollout controller will check if clusters of canary-placement have
-        # applied new config aws-config-yyy and addons are healthy.
+        # applied new config hub-config-yyy and addons are healthy.
 If canary-placement clusters all upgrade successfully,
         # rollout controller will continue to upgrade clusters in aws-placement.
         #
         # The placment defined in RollingUpdateWithCanary is just a reference for finding and checking canary clusters before